klaushofrichter/een-preview/README.md

 ## Deployment

-The application is configured for deployment to GitHub Pages.
+The application is configured for deployment to GitHub Pages using hash mode routing for better compatibility.
 There are two ways to deploy:

 ### Manual Deployment